 Monoculture vs. Biodiversity

 100 years ago, farmers fostered biodiversity on their farms.
 Always at the mercy of the weather, they would plant several varieties of wheat or corn in the hopes that one (or more) would survive whatever Mother Nature dealt out.
 They would plant cover crops to suppress weeds and increase soil fertility.
 They raised animals and would use the manure from those animals as fertilizer.
 It took a lot of extra care to produce such a variety of food, but it was the best way to ensure long-term success.
-And they didn’t produce as much food per acre as farmers today.
+And they didn’t produce nearly as much food per acre as today’s farmers do.

-variety crop.
+single variety crop.
 It’s great for them.
 They don’t have to worry about which variety needs extra minerals or needs to be planted earlier or later than other varieties.
 They can get into their huge tractors and travel through all 640 acres of a section of land without ever having to change implements.
 Harvesting is also much easier with a monoculture.